electricboy6/GoldASM/README.md

 ### What is the state of development?
 GoldASM, the Gold ISA, and the Gold assembly language are still in active development.
 There is still a lot of work to do for them to be ready, including a lot of tooling development and the actual hardware design to be done on the FPGA.
-This FPGA development cannot happen for a while yet, since I do not currently have an FPGA to develop for, and can only simulate my designs.
+This FPGA development is probably going to be the next focus.

+If you want to learn more, take a look at the documentation in the ``doc`` folder.